jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 Depending upon your LLM/GenAI platform, you may have the ability to add your own pre-prompt built-ins.
 But if you don’t have this ability, then store any personal pre-prompts and copy-and-paste them at the start of each session.

 # Prompt Engineering Patterns
 The context for most prompt engineering patterns is fairly obvious.
-I'll provide the context briefly, list some phrases that activate the pattern and then provide a complete example or two, which I have executed via ChatGPT.
+I'll provide the context briefly, list some phrases that activate the pattern and then provide a complete example or two, which I have confirmed via ChatGPT.

 As described in the [Introduction](https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html#introduction) of my previous [Prompt Engineering Patterns Blog Entry](https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html), I won’t include the responses I received from ChatGPT here.
 I encourage you to copy-and-paste my example prompts into your LLM/GenAI of choice, such as ChatGPT, to see what is generated for you.
 Feel free to experiment as well.